diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 With all of these warnings about object files, you might wonder why anyone would use them. `The primary reason to use object files is that they require almost no work to save almost arbitrary objects.`

-Object files are not available in Python, but the Python RDDs and SparkContext support methods called saveAsPickleFile() and pickleFile() instead.
-These use `Python’s pickle serialization library`.
-The same caveats for object files apply to pickle files, however: `the pickle library can be slow, and old files may not be readable if you change your classes.`
+`Object files are not available in Python, but the Python RDDs and SparkContext support methods called saveAsPickleFile() and pickleFile() instead`.
+These use `Python’s pickle serialization library`. `The same caveats for object files apply to pickle files`, however: `the pickle library can be slow, and old files may not be readable if you change your classes.`

 #### Hadoop Input and Output Formats
-In addition to the formats Spark has wrappers for, we can also interact with any Hadoopsupported formats.
-Spark supports both the “old” and “new” Hadoop file APIs, providing a great amount of flexibility
+In addition to the formats Spark has wrappers for, we can also interact with any Hadoop-supported formats.
+Spark supports both the “old” and “new” Hadoop file APIs, providing a great amount of flexibility.

 To read in a file using the new Hadoop API we need to tell Spark a few things.
-The newAPIHadoopFile takes a path, and three classes.
+The `newAPIHadoopFile` takes a path, and three classes.
 The first class is the “format” class, which is the class representing our input format.
-A similar function, hadoopFile(), exists for working with Hadoop input formats implemented with the older API.
+A similar function, `hadoopFile()`, exists for working with Hadoop input formats implemented with the older API.
 The next class is the class for our key, and the final class is the class of our value.
 If we need to specify additional Hadoop configuration properties, we can also pass in a conf object.

 ```scala
 val input = sc.hadoopFile[Text, Text, KeyValueTextInputFormat](inputFile).map{